 To find out if you qualify for a tax credit or cost-sharing subsidy, or to learn more about the state exchange, call us today at (916)467-4647.

-* An individual that is offered affordable coverage from his/her employer is NOT eligible for a tax credit or subsidy in the exchange and neither are his/her dependents.
-Employer coverage is considered affordable if the plan covers at least 60% of healthcare expenses AND if what the employer charges the employee for “employee only” coverage does not exceed 9.5% of the employee’s income.
+* An individual who is offered affordable coverage from his/her employer is NOT eligible for a tax credit or subsidy in the exchange and neither are his/her dependents.
+Employer coverage is considered affordable if the plan covers at least 60% of healthcare expenses AND if what the employer charges the employee for “employee only” coverage does not exceed 9.86% of the employee’s income.